getindiekit/indiekit/docs/index.md

 [Get started](get-started.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub]({{ site.github.repository_url }}){: .btn .fs-5 .mb-4 .mb-md-0 }

+{{ site.github.releases[0].name }}

 ---

-The [IndieWeb](https://indieweb.org) is a community of individual personal websites, connected by simple standards.
-It is based on the principles of owning your domain, publishing on your own site and owning your data.
-Indiekit lets your website use these standards to connect with a wider community and syndicate your content to social networks.
+The [IndieWeb](https://indieweb.org) is a community of personal websites, connected by simple standards.
+These follow the principles of publishing content at your own domain name and owning your data.

+Indiekit lets your website use these standards and connect with this community, while enabling you to syndicate your content to popular social networks.

-## The web is for everyone, and so is Indiekit
+## Indiekit is for everyone

-Indiekit has been designed from the very beginning to be:

 - ### Accessible

-  Owning your own content and contributing to the independent web should be easy and open to all.
-Indiekit’s web interface is designed to be accessible to all, regardless of individual needs or technology requirements.
-It can also be localised to support different languages.
+  Owning your own content should be easy and open to all.
+Indiekit’s web interface is designed to be accessible and can be localised to support different languages.

 - ### Adaptable

   Like people, no two websites are the same.
-Indiekit is highly customisable and provides support for different services and situations.
+Indiekit is highly customisable to support different services and situations.
 Thanks to its underlying plug-in architecture, it’s extensible, too.

 - ### Approachable

-  Documentation describes how Indiekit works and how it can be customised to suit differing needs.
-The code is open source and extensively commented, and individual functions are documented using JSDoc.
+  Indiekit is fully documented and code is extensively commented, with individual functions described using JSDoc.

 ## Contributors

-Indiekit is maintained by [Paul Robert Lloyd](https://paulrobertlloyd.com), a designer and web developer based in Brighton, England.
+Indiekit is an open source project maintained by [Paul Robert Lloyd](https://paulrobertlloyd.com), a designer and web developer based in Brighton, England.
 If you have any questions about this project, you can [contact him via his website](https://paulrobertlloyd.com/contact/).

 {% for contributor in site.github.contributors -%}
 [![{{ contributor.login }}]({{ contributor.avatar_url }}){: width="48" }]({{ contributor.html_url }})